Help Your Dog Fight Cancer

 You may find that your friends and family, who usually provide moral and emotional support, cannot help you now.
 They can't understand or relate to your efforts to help your dog fight cancer.
 That's okay!
 Do not lose any friends because of this!

-Online support groups for canine cancer are populated by many people helping their own dogs fight cancer, and helping each other by sharing support and information.
+Join an online support group for canine cancer.
+The support groups are full of people helping their own dogs fight cancer and helping each other by sharing support and information.

 Pet Cancer Support